-Gamma-ray induced 2 ev band appears at different wavelengths depending on the OH-group content.
-It is found that 2 ev band formed in low-OH content fibers, formerly ascribed to another precursor, is caused by non-bridging oxygen hole centers (NBOHC) as is the one formed in high-OH content fibers.
-The differences in peak wavelength and in oscillator strength are responsible for hydrogen bonding between NBOHC and a nearly OH-group.
-The NBOHC with a hydrogen bond in the shape formed more in high-OH content fibers absorbs light around 600 nm, while it absorbs around 630 nm when it exists without forming a hydrogen bond.
+Gamma-ray induced 2 eV band appears at different wavelengths depending on the OH-group content.
+It is found that 2 eV band formed in low-OH content fibers, formerly ascribed to another precursor, is caused by non-bridging oxygen hole centers (NBOHC, Si-Oƃ), as is the one formed in high-OH content fibers.
+The differences in peak wevelength and in oscillator strength are responsible for hydrogen bonding between NBOHC and a nearby OH-group.
+The NBOHC with a hydrogen bond in the shape of Si-OƃƃƃƃH-O-Si formed more in high-OH content fibers absorbs light around 600 nm, while it absorbs around 630 nm when it exists without forming a hydrogen bond (Si-Oƃ).

 ASJC Scopus subject areas